ASSOCIATE PROF. DR. VICTOR SELVARAJAH A/L SELVANAYAGAM

 Neural responses to strength training: Maximizing muscular performance.

-Early neural adaptation to strength training.
+Early neural responses to strength training.